 The Company has guidelines for the appointment and selection of the Board in its Corporate Governance Policies.
 The Company's Corporate Governance Policies require that prior to appointing a Director or recommending a new candidate for election as a Director that appropriate checks are undertaken as to the person's character, experience, education, criminal record and bankruptcy history.
-The Company will continue to undertake these checks in the future prior to appointing a Director or recommending a new candidate for election as a Director or recommending a new candidate for election as a Director.
+The Company will continue to undertake these checks in the future prior to appointing a Director or recommending a new candidate for election as a Director.

 Under the Company's Corporate Governance Policies, all material information relevant to a decision on whether or not to elect or re-elect a Director must be provided to security holders in the Notice of Meeting containing the resolution to elect or re-elect a Director.
-The Board will ensure this material information is included in the related Notice of Meeting of the Company for such an appointment.
+The Board must ensure this material information is included in the related Notice of Meeting of the Company for such an appointment.